Germany Medical Device Reimbursement Strategy

 The purpose of this step is to understand the current reimbursement environment in Germany, relevant for your medical device.
 To do so, we will:

-• Clarify the relevant type of coding systems (OPS, EBM or GOÄ), coverage policies, limitations and guidelines, relevant type of payment mechanisms (G-DRG, EBM or GOÄ) and payment rates, applicable for the specific device or to any comparable products.
+• Clarify the relevant type of coding systems (OPS, EBM or GOÄ), coding under the Digital Health Applications (DiGA) pathway (now supporting Class I, IIa, and IIb digital health applications), coverage policies, limitations and guidelines, relevant type of payment mechanisms (G-DRG, EBM or GOÄ) and payment rates, applicable for the specific device or to any comparable products.

 • Locate any specific reimbursement mechanisms that could be utilized by the device, as-is, or recommend on whether new mechanisms will have to be developed and if so, which mechanisms (e.g., a new EBM or GOÄ code, NUB reimbursement or an application for inclusion in the Medical Aids Directory).